 Binary Notion I martin Field 2016

-The starting point with the idea was connected to Paradise Lost which deals with Heaven, Hell, Eden and Earth.
+To begin with the idea was connected to Paradise Lost which deals with Heaven, Hell, Eden and Earth.
 A vast range of choices seemingly reduced to good or bad with the edges of those two opposites cleverly blurred.
-Since then I have found connections to the landscape, to composition and to recent momentous political events. we seem to exist in a binary paradox.
+Since then I have found connections to the landscape, to composition and to recent momentous political events.
+We seem to exist in a binary paradox.
 Can all things be seen in the context of limitary patterns?